geoffrey-young/pika-filament-buffer/README.md

 - conversely, **the tops are designed to be printed upright**, so go ahead and fill your plate.  if you care about a good looking bottom overhang, keep your exterior perimeter fans at 100% and engage them starting on layer 2.
 - I used 20% infill and .2mm layer height on the tops and bottoms in order to keep parts light and plastic use down.  **ymmv**.
 - I would suggest printing the latches and bracket using standard voron parameters (40% infill, .2mm layers, 4 perimeters) for added strength.
-- the screen with the posts works best with higher temps and lower fan to keep the layers as strong as possible, as the posts are thin and subject to cracking if you're not careful.
+- the screen with the posts works best with higher temps and lower fan to keep the layers as strong as possible.  early versions had thinner posts, but the current version is a bit more rigid and should be less problematic.
 - consider using setting `only_one_perimeter_first_layer` to `true` for the screens, which helps the first layer be a little more sane.  well, in superslicer, anyway.